josephrubin/recycle.js/README.md

 });
 IMPORTANT: if the modules have already been loaded when the callback is set, the callback will fire immediately, so do not worry about setting it too late.
 Your code will still run!
 ```
-#### Retrieve each module that you would like to use inside the callback:
+### Retrieve each module that you would like to use inside the callback
 There is no need to get the modules that you won't be using in this file.
 >main.js
 ```